eth-cscs/SDSC-user-onboarding/slurm/Readme.md

 and start working interactively

-3. Running a single node example script with Python asynchronously through sbatch can be achieved with
+3. Running a single process example script with Python asynchronously through sbatch can be achieved with

 ```
 sbatch submit_native_single.sh env_ex/env.py